Slash Program Overview

 All tree trunks and limbs over five inches in diameter but less than twelve inches in diameter (if not kept by the homeowner or contractor) must be delimbed and cut into no greater than eight feet lengths.
-Once delimbed and blocked to less than eight feet in length, the large branches and tree trunks must be piled separate from the smaller slash material.
+Once delimbed and blocked to less than eight feet in length, the slash can be brought into the Transfer Station for disposal.

 Slash From Outside The Village of Angel Fire Limits

 No slash is accepted from outside Village limits.
 This program is for residents of The Village of Angel Fire.

 Homeowners may either need to or elect to retain a contractor to thin their property and/or transport their slash to the Transfer Station.
 Prior to delivering the first load, the homeowner or his agent must obtain a permit from the Solid Waste Department for his contracted thinning effort.
 This permit will verify the eligibility for disposal.